sburakoff-vertex/wholesale-girl/src/pages/about.md

 ---
 title: About
-subtitle: This is a short page of my work.
+subtitle: This is a short page of my work today.
 img_path: images/black-friday-casual-cheerful-1391380.jpg
 menus:
 main: